Microsoft/azure-docs.cs-cz/articles/iot-edge/tutorial-deploy-function.md

 ## <a name="deploy-and-run-the-solution"></a>Nasazení a spuštění řešení

 K nasazení modulu funkce na zařízení IoT Edge můžete použít web Azure Portal, jako jste to udělali v rychlých startech.
 Moduly však můžete také nasadit a monitorovat z editoru Visual Studio Code.
-V následujících částech se používají nástroje Azure IoT pro VS Code, které jsou uvedené v části požadavky.
+The following sections use the Azure IoT Tools for VS Code that was listed in the prerequisites.
 Pokud jste to ještě neudělali, nainstalujte toto rozšíření nyní.

 1. V průzkumníku VS Code rozbalte oddíl **Azure IoT Hub Devices** (Zařízení Azure IoT Hub).

 2. Klikněte pravým tlačítkem na název vašeho zařízení IoT Edge a pak vyberte **Create Deployment for single device** (Vytvořit nasazení pro jedno zařízení).

 3. Přejděte do složky řešení, která obsahuje modul **CSharpFunction**.
-Otevřete složku konfigurace, vyberte **deployment.json** souboru a klikněte na tlačítko **vyberte Manifest nasazení Edge**.
+Open the config folder, select the **deployment.json** file, and then choose **Select Edge Deployment Manifest**.

-4. Aktualizujte sekci **Azure IoT Hub Devices** (Zařízení Azure IoT Hub).
-Měl by se zobrazit nový **CSharpFunction** spuštěný spolu s modulem **SimulatedTemperatureSensor** a **$edgeAgent** a **$edgeHub**.
-Může trvat ještě chvilku na nové moduly zobrazení.
-Zařízení IoT Edge má k načtení nové informace o nasazení ze služby IoT Hub, spustit nové kontejnery a vykazování stavu zpět do služby IoT Hub.
+4. Aktualizujte oddíl **Azure IoT Hub Devices** (Zařízení Azure IoT Hub).
+You should see the new **CSharpFunction** running along with the **SimulatedTemperatureSensor** module and the **$edgeAgent** and **$edgeHub**.
+It may take a few moments for the new modules to show up.
+Your IoT Edge device has to retrieve its new deployment information from IoT Hub, start the new containers, and then report the status back to IoT Hub.

    ![Zobrazení nasazených modulů ve VS Code](./media/tutorial-deploy-function/view-modules.png)

 ## <a name="view-generated-data"></a>Zobrazení vygenerovaných dat

-Spuštěním **Azure IoT Hub můžete zobrazit všechny zprávy, které dorazí do služby IoT Hub: V paletě příkazů spusťte sledování vestavěného koncového bodu** události.
+You can see all of the messages that arrive at your IoT hub by running **Azure IoT Hub: Start Monitoring Built-in Event Endpoint** in the command palette.

 Pomocí filtru také můžete zobrazit všechny zprávy přicházející do vašeho IoT Hubu z konkrétního zařízení.
-V části **zařízení IoT Hub Azure** klikněte pravým tlačítkem myši na zařízení a vyberte **Spustit sledování integrovaného koncového bodu události**.
+Right-click the device in the **Azure IoT Hub Devices** section and select **Start Monitoring Built-in Event Endpoint**.

-Pokud chcete zastavit monitorování zpráv, spusťte příkaz **IoT Hub Azure: V paletě příkazů ukončete monitorování vestavěného koncového bodu** události.
+To stop monitoring messages, run the command **Azure IoT Hub: Stop Monitoring Built-in Event Endpoint** in the command palette.

 ## <a name="clean-up-resources"></a>Vyčištění prostředků